mohabye/MITRE-ATT-CK-APT-Group-Mapping-Tool-/README.md

 - Ensure code follows PEP 8 style guidelines.
 - Add tests for new features or bug fixes.
 - Update this README if new features or usage instructions are added.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contact
-For questions or support, please open an issue on the GitHub repository or contact the maintainer at `<your-email>`.